gristlekinginc/metsci-site-v2/docs/tutorial-extras/004-metsci-demo-dash.md

 With two nodes in the workspace, you can start connecting 'em.
 Drag a "wire" from the grey dot on the right side of the HTTP In node to the grey dot on the left side of the HTTPS Response node.

+#### 3. JSON

-3. Now we'll add and configure a **JSON** node.
+Now we'll add and configure a **JSON** node.
 JSON nodes standardize the incoming data, parse errors, and make sure the next node in the flow gets the right data.

    - Search for `json` and add it to your workspace
    - Double-click to configure: